Definition of Menopause

 A woman can usually tell if she is approaching menopause because her menstrual periods starts changing.
 The medical terms used to describe this time are "perimenopause" and the "menopause transition."

 Natural menopause occurs when the ovaries naturally begin decreasing their production of the sex hormones estrogen and progesterone.

 Induced menopause occurs if the ovaries are surgically removed (by bilateral oophorectomy) or damaged by radiation or drugs.
 Due to the abrupt cutoff of ovarian hormones, induced menopause causes the sudden onset of hot flashes and other menopause-related symptoms such as a dry vagina and a decline in sex drive.
 Early menopause (before age 40), whether natural or induced, carries a greater risk for heart disease and osteoporosis since there are more years spent beyond the protective cover of estrogen.

 A "simple" hysterectomy (when the uterus but not the ovaries are removed) before natural menopause should not affect the production of sex hormones and so not cause menopause (unless the nerves or blood supply to the ovaries is damaged during the hysterectomy).

 The timing of natural menopause is variable.
-In the western world the average age is now 51.
+In the western world, the average age at which menopause starts is now 51.
 Natural menopause can, however, be in a woman's 30s or 60s.
 Factors influencing the time of menopause include heredity (genetics) and cigarette smoking.
 Smokers (and former smokers) reach menopause an average of 2 years before women who have never smoked.

 There is no relation between the time of a woman's first period and her age at menopause.
 The age at menopause is not influenced by a woman's race, height, number of children or use of oral contraceptives.